Oct-12th-2008

 Finally you can display this value in either the 7 segment displays by using the Print() function we developed in last tutorial or you can display it in LCD Module.
 To know how to display integer in 7 segment displays and LCD Modules see the articles.

-In this tutorial I have used three 7 segment displays to show the temperature.
-I have used the xBoard MINI - ATmega8 board to make the project.
-The complete program is given below.
+In this tutorial I have used four 7 segment displays to show the temperature.

 Program (AVR GCC)